NareshChauhan01/Portfolio/README.md

 <h2>Features</h2>

-**Project Showcase** : Display of various projects I've worked on, along with descriptions, screenshots, and links.
+**Project Showcase** : Display of various projects I've worked on, along with descriptions, screenshots, and links.<br/>
-**Skills** : Overview of my technical skills, tools, and technologies I'm proficient in.
+**Skills** : Overview of my technical skills, tools, and technologies I'm proficient in. <br/>
-**About me** : A brief introduction to who I am, my background, and my passion for technology.
+**About me** : A brief introduction to who I am, my background, and my passion for technology. <br/>
 **Contact**  : A way for visitors to get in touch with me.
-This could include a contact form or links to social media profiles.
+This could include a contact form or links to social media profiles. <br/>
-**Responsive Design** : The website is designed to be accessible and visually appealing on different devices and screen sizes.
+**Responsive Design** : The website is designed to be accessible and visually appealing on different devices and screen sizes. <br/>

 <h2>Technologies Used</h2>